2020 Conference Starting In

 - Conference registration fee is discounted for the Primary Presenter only.

-- Primary Presenter is responsible for notifying any co-presenters of the status of the proposal
+- The Primary Presenter is responsible for notifying any co-presenters of the status of the proposal.

-- Upload electronic handouts & presentation to our Google Drive folder.
+- The Primary Presenter is responsible for uploading electronic handouts and presentations to our Google Drive folder.

 Hotel & Travel

-The 2019 conference will be held at the Riverhouse on the Deschutes in downtown Bend, Oregon.
+The 2020 conference will be held at the Heathman Lodge in Vancouver, Washington.